- A01 ~ The Rebirth of the Phoenix

 “Thank you… thank you all.
 There is no need for this, we just did our job.
 As truckers, we oblige the laws of the space-highways, if someone is in danger, we help however we can.
 Today you have seen how tight-knit we truckers are, even if we work for other companies.”
 I signal Aia to get the list of lost truckers.
 She just nods and takes her DigiBook.
 “Now, please, accompany us honoring our friends, co-workers and mates who have lost their lives in this rescue…”

-All take their hats off and the huge hall falls completely silent.
+Those who wear hats take them off and the huge hall falls completely silent.

 “Benderth Sendert, trucker, also known as Singer, father of two, working for the Galactics…” Aia says solemnly.
 A minute of silence follows.